Doctors and lawyers have practices. So do artists.

 During this program, you’ll do and learn a whole bunch of things that you can keep on doing and maintaining long after the program ends, including:

-- learn about healthy mindsets that will help you in your creative practice, including to think about money differently;
+learn about healthy mindsets that will help you in your creative practice;

 And bringing it all together: